View of Lower Manhattan and Chinatown along Madison Street from Manhattan Bridge in New York City (NYC).

 These shows are some of the best theatre productions in the world.
 We love them and have seen more than 200 musicals and plays so far, both on Broadway and at London’s West End.
 Not all of them are awesome, but most are.

 When we lived in NYC, we loved using the TodayTix app, which offers Lottery tickets to musicals and plays or specially priced day-of Rush tickets.
-This is great if you’re flexible, but since you only have one day in NYC, you might want to buy your tickets in advance.
+This is great if you’re flexible, but since you only have one day there, you might want to buy your tickets in advance.

 Option 3: Rooftop Bar